Pedestrian routing

 To configure Pedestrian routing go to the Route parameters section of the Navigation settings.

-Route parameters - Walking
+Route Parameters - Walking

 Pedestrian routing can be useful not only in urban areas, where pedestrians may encounter various obstacles when trying to get from one place to another.
 You can also use this routing type while jogging, hiking, and Nordic walking outside the city or in the mountains.
 Simply adjust routing parameters according to your needs.